Skip to Content

 Best luxury yurts near the entrance of Torres del Paine: Patagonia Camp

-With its cluster of 20 deluxe yurts, Patagonia Camp ($2,160 USD double all-inclusive for two nights) sits pretty on the southern shore of Lago Toro as a top luxury accommodation option just 15 kilometers from the park entrance.
+With its cluster of 20 deluxe yurts, Patagonia Camp ($7,500 USD double all-inclusive for three nights) sits pretty on the southern shore of Lago Toro as a top luxury accommodation option just 15 kilometers from the park entrance.

 The inside of one of Patagonia Camp's luxury yurts built inside Torres del Paine National Park